fsharp/fsharp.org/use/windows/index.md

 ![logo](/images/thumbs/vstudio.png)&nbsp;On Windows, F# programmers commonly use the Visual F# Tools from Microsoft.

 *  Install the free [Visual Studio 2013 Community](http://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx); if you already have one of the paid editions of Visual Studio 2013 (Professional/Premium/Ultimate), you can use that.

-> Note: There are several free varieties of Visual Studio called "Express"; those have limited functionality in various respects and have been superseded by the full-featured and also free "Community" edition of Visual Studio 2013.
-There should be no reason to use the "Express" editions anymore.

-*  Visual Studio 2013 Community and above already come with the Visual F# Tools.
-Make sure you have the latest version [(3.1.2)](http://www.microsoft.com/download/details.aspx?id=44011) installed.
+Visual Studio 2013 Community and above come with the Visual F# Tools.

-The tools include the command-line compiler (`fsc.exe`) and F# Interactive (`fsi.exe`).
+The Visual F# Tools include the command-line compiler (`fsc.exe`) and F# Interactive (`fsi.exe`).
 See [Visual F# Resources](http://msdn.microsoft.com/en-us/vstudio/hh388569.aspx) for more information about the Visual F# Tools from Microsoft.

 #### ![logo](/images/thumbs/FSharpVSPowerTools.png)&nbsp;[Visual F# Power Tools](http://fsprojects.github.io/VisualFSharpPowerTools/) ####